dmetehan/Video2Report/README.md

 # Video2Report
 A Medical Consultancy Database

-The links for the dataset will be shared here as soon as they are ready.
+Please fill and send us the completed EULA to m(DOT)doyran(AT)uu(DOT)nl with the subject: "Video2Report Data Request" The download links for the dataset will be shared with you after your EULA is verified.